Fight still ahead for Texas’ Ken Paxton after historic impeachment deepens GOP divisions

 He opened a legal defense fund and accepted $100,000 from an executive whose company was under investigation by Paxton’s office for Medicaid fraud.
 An additional $50,000 was donated by an Arizona retiree whose son Paxton later hired to a high-ranking job but soon was fired after displaying child pornography in a meeting.
 In 2020, Paxton intervened in a Colorado mountain community where a Texas donor and college classmate faced removal from his lakeside home under coronavirus orders.

-But what ultimately unleased the impeachment push was Paxton’s relationship with Austin real estate developer Nate Paul.
+But what ultimately unleashed the impeachment push was Paxton’s relationship with Austin real estate developer Nate Paul.

 In 2020, eight top aides told the FBI they were concerned Paxton was misusing his office to help Paul over the developer’s unproven claims about an elaborate conspiracy to steal $200 million of his properties.
 The FBI searched Paul’s home in 2019, but he has not been charged and denies wrongdoing.
 Paxton also told staff members he had an affair with a woman who, it later emerged, worked for Paul.